CourseNotesBTH/DV2577/Cheat Sheet.md

 ## Configuration / Code

-If you have not yet applied the most recent service packs and updates to a web application you are more susceptible to security misconfiguration threats?
+If you have not yet applied the most recent service packs and updates to a web application you are more susceptible to security misconfiguration threats.

 Transport layer protection is best implemented by enabling TLS (previously SSL).